Sample Chapters

 She cocks her head, tilting an ear to him.

-“How about we play here for a little while longer then go get some ice cream at our favorite place?”
+“How about we play here for a little while longer then go look at the street art by the shipyard?”

 When she notices Finn looking at her, she turns her gaze from him, from Evie.
 Everyone else in the playground is someone he at least half recognizes from the neighborhood.
 But this woman, tall and thin, long dark hair pulled back in a ponytail, is new to him, a stranger.
 She wears a blue jacket, out of place in the summer heat, and doesn’t appear to be watching a child.